cheneyyu/PeakForge/README.md

 # PeakForge

 PeakForge is a Python-native, DiffBind-style toolkit for end-to-end ATAC-seq, CUT&Tag, and ChIP-seq differential analysis.
 It ingests BAM files or pre-called MACS2 peaks, builds consensus intervals, quantifies coverage, and performs replicate-aware or no-replicate differential testing.
-Single-sample contrasts remain supported through an implementation of the MARS test so motif and regulon shifts remain discoverable even when only rich individual libraries are available.
+Single-sample contrasts remain supported through an implementation of the MARS (MA-plot-based Random Sampling) test so motif and regulon shifts remain discoverable even when only rich individual libraries are available.

 ---